petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 In software engineering
 [it's well known](https://dl.acm.org/doi/10.5555/3235404)
-that build, test, and deployment pipelines are worth automating because automation reduces waste and pain points, ultimately allowing for faster and more frequent iterations.
+that build, test, and deployment pipelines are worth automating because automation reduces waste and eliminates pain points, ultimately allowing for faster and more frequent iterations.
 With more iterations comes a higher quality product and more positive impact on customers and the business.